How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Paragraph Snippets (Most Common — 82%)

-Best for: Definitions, explanations, direct answers
+Best for: Definitions, explanations, direct answers to "what is" and "how does" questions.

 Optimization tips:

-• 40-60 words for the answer (Google's sweet spot)
+• 40–60 words for the answer — Google's proven sweet spot

-• Use simple, clear language
+• Use simple, clear language — conversational tone outperforms formal tone

-• Place answer immediately after the heading
+• Place the answer immediately after the heading with no preamble

 Example structure: